CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

  * Encourage other people to listen as much as they speak.
  * Attempt collaboration before conflict.
  * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
- * Being respectful of differing opinions, viewpoints, and experiences
+ * Be respectful of differing opinions, viewpoints, and experiences
- * Giving and gracefully accepting constructive feedback
+ * Give and gracefully accept constructive feedback
- * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+ * Accept responsibility and apologizing to those affected by our mistakes, and learning from the experience
- * Focusing on what is best not just for us as individuals, but for the overall community.
+ * Focus on what is best not just for us as individuals, but for the overall community.